Corporate Transparency Act Exemptions: Does Your Business Qualify?

 • It must already submit to existing reporting requirements that disclose significant ownership information.

-By looking at these existing reporting structures, the CTA exemption for securities reporting eliminates the need for a BOI, to eliminate duplicate filings.
+Looking at these existing reporting structures, the CTA exemption for securities reporting eliminates the need for a BOI to eliminate duplicate filings.

 2. Governmental Authority

-In the Corporate Transparency Act, a governmental; authority refers to any entity that is established under legal jurisdictions and is exercising governmental authority on its behalf.
-It has to be established by law and perform duties and functions considered governmental in nature.
+In the Corporate Transparency Act, governmental authority refers to any entity established under legal jurisdictions and exercising governmental authority on its behalf.
+It has to be established by law and perform governmental duties and functions.

 3. Banks